Thursday, July 31, 2025

 The Raspberry Jelly Cake was excellent.
 Note, cakes in Iceland are called "kaka" in Icelandic, which translates as "poop" to Russian speakers.

-There was an interesting artistic exhibit of egg statues (Eggin i Gleõivik) of Icelandic birds in Djupivogur, and we stopped by for a look.
+There was a fascinating artistic exhibit of egg statues (Eggin i Gleõivik) of Icelandic birds in Djupivogur, and we stopped by for a look.
 The large, oversized, oval eggs were impressive.
 However, we couldn't tell their English name (or how oversized they were).

 We continued our drive to Borgarfjarðarhöfn (to see and photograph Puffins) with a couple more stops on the way.
 We drove by Hænubrekkufoss waterfall without stopping.
 Hopefully, next time, we will have time to stop for photos.

 As we continued our drive, we stopped in Egilsstaðir for snacks, bathrooms (WC), and fuel.
-Note, the Iceland fueling stations (N1) have extensive attached mini-marts, selling a diverse set of items, though snacks and junk food predominate.
+Note that the Iceland fueling stations (N1) have extensive attached mini-marts that sell a diverse set of items, though snacks and junk food predominate.
 We were shocked to see how much junk food (chips, chocolate, soda, etc.) our travel group consumed.
-I have purchased a chocolate bar once (and a smoothie on another occasion), but I usually refrained from purchasing junk food.
+I have purchased a chocolate bar once (and a smoothie on another occasion), but I usually refrain from buying junk food.

-Bjorn told us a bit about Dyrfjöll "Door" Mountains and the amazing hiking there.
+Bjorn told us a bit about Dyrfjöll, the "Door" Mountains, and the excellent hiking there.
 Here are more details from ChatGPT and Bjorn:

 About Dyrfjöll & Stórurð